joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6606397/2025/09/06/buccaneers-connections-sports-edition-nfl-game/

 **Alex Formenton to rejoin HC Ambri-Piotta while awaiting possible NHL reinstatement**\
-`Formenton agreed to a deal through the international break in December, including an option for an extension.`\
+`Formenton agreed to a deal with the Swiss team through the international break in December, including an option for an extension.`\
 https://nytimes.com/athletic/6606140/2025/09/06/alex-formenton-rejoins-ambri-piotta/

 **Arch Manning tallies 5 TDs in Texas romp after Ohio State flop**\